Lukas0025/yosys-cgploss/README.md

 options:
-	-wire-test                 test load and save part, do not use CGP only load and save [DEBUG] -save_individuals=file     create debug file with all individuals -ports_weights=file        ports weights file
+	-wire-test                 test load and save part, do not use CGP only load and save [DEBUG] -save_individuals=file     create debug file with all individuals [DEBUG] -ports_weights=file        ports weights file
-	-selection_size=size       size of selected individuals on end of generation -generation_size=size      number of infividuals in generation
+	-selection_size=size       size of selected individuals on end of generation -generation_size=size      number of individuals in generation
 	-max_one_error=0..inf      maximal accepted error of circuic (one combination) -generations=count         count of generations
 	-mutations_count=count     number of mutation for center of normal distribution -mutations_count_sigma=num sigma for normal distribution
-	-parrents=1..2             number of parrents for individual
+	-parents=1..2              number of parents for kid
 	-power_accuracy_ratio=0..1 float number for loss (1 - power_accuracy_ratio) * abs_error + power_accuracy_ratio * power_loss
-	-max_abs_error=num         maximal accepted abs error of circuic (all combinations) -representation={aig, gates, mig}  repreyenation of circuic for CGP -cross_parts=2..inf        number of crossovers for cross individuals -l-back                    number for mutation. how many back gates can use this gate
+	-max_abs_error=num         maximal accepted abs error of circuic (all combinations) -cross_parts=2..inf        number of crossover points for cross individuals -l-back                    number for mutation. how many back gates can use this gate

+	-representation={aig, gates, mig}  reprezenation of circuic for CGP
 ```

 #### example run